 No Past Papers for New Topics - What to Do

-Because the 9478 syllabus introduces Capacitance and Wavefunctions as new examinable topics, there are no past A-Level papers covering them.
+Because the 9478 syllabus introduces Capacitance (new content in Topic 14 and Topic 16) and Wavefunctions (new content in Topic 19) as newly examinable material, there are no past A-Level papers covering them.
 Students who rely solely on the ten-year series will find a gap here.

 The right approach is to use SEAB specimen papers and school-set preliminary papers for practice on these topics.
 Specimen papers are available from the links in the "Specimen Papers" section above.
 For prelim papers, students can ask their school for past sets or source them from peer networks across JC schools.